Amundi: Overseas presence

 Amundi has six asset management platforms around the world, in Paris, London, Tokyo, Boston, Dublin and Milan.

-Amundi has offices in most European countries in order to distribute its investment products locally.
+Amundi has offices in most European countries to distribute its investment products locally.
 The Group has subsidiaries in Luxembourg (Amundi Luxembourg), Switzerland (Amundi Switzerland, with a presence in both Geneva and Zurich), Germany (Amundi Deutschland GmbH, present in Frankfurt and Munich), Austria (Amundi Austria GmbH), Italy (Amundi SGR SpA) and Spain (Amundi Iberia SGIIC).
 In Luxembourg, Amundi also holds a 50.04% stake in Fund Channel, an investment fund distribution platform held in a joint venture with BNP Paribas, which owns 49.96% of the company.

 In Asia Pacific, Amundi's main market outside of Europe, the group owns a subsidiary in Japan (Amundi Japan) as a result of the acquisition of Resona Asset Management by SGAM in 2004.
 Amundi has other subsidiaries in Hong Kong (Amundi Hong Kong Limited), Taiwan (Amundi Taiwan Limited), Singapore (Amundi Singapore Limited), Thailand (Amundi Mutual Fund Brokerage Securities (Thailand) Company Limited), Malaysia (Amundi Malaysia Sdn Bhd) and Australia (Amundi Asset Management Australia Ltd).
 Amundi also has a presence in four other areas of the Asian continent, via joint ventures with local financial players.
 In China, Amundi holds 33.3% of ABC-CA Fund Management, an asset management company that emerged from a partnership between the Agricultural Bank of China and Crédit Agricole, as well as 55% of Amundi BOC Wealth Management Company Limited, jointly owned with BOC Wealth Management, a subsidiary of Bank of China.
 In India, the group owns 37% of SBI Mutual Fund, an asset management company held in partnership with the State Bank of India (SGAM inherited partnership).
 In South Korea, Amundi owns 40% of NH-Amundi Asset Management, an asset management company 60% owned by NongHyup Financial Group of Korea.
 In 2020, the combined AUM managed by Amundi in Asia amounted to nearly 300 billion euros.

 In the US, Amundi has an office in Durham as a result of its acquisition of Smith Breeden Associates.
 But the group's main US headquarters are in Boston, where its subsidiary Amundi Pioneer is based.
 Amundi Pioneer leads Amundi's North American operations.
 The group also has a presence in Montreal (Amundi Canada Inc.).
 In Latin America, Amundi has offices in Mexico and Chile, both of which are affiliated with Amundi Iberia SGIIC, as well as in Argentina.

 In the Maghreb and the Middle East, Amundi has a branch in Morocco (Amundi Investment Morocco) which is dedicated to real estate investment.
 The group also owns 34% of Wafa Gestion, based in Morocco.
 Further, the group has an office in Armenia (Amundi ACBA) and two branches in the United Arab Emirates, in Abu Dhabi and Dubai.